Hillary Clinton 2016 presidential campaign: Fundraising

 In August 2015, the Clinton campaign announced that it had signed a joint fundraising agreement with the Democratic National Committee.
 The campaign set up a joint fundraising committee with the DNC, the Hillary Victory Fund, and 32 state committees.
-The Clinton campaign sent the DNC a memorandum of understanding in which the campaign agreed to help the DNC pay off debt in exchange for "joint authority over strategic decisions over the staffing, budget, expenditures, and general election related communications, data, technology, analytics, and research."
-The memo specified that these arrangements would be limited to "preparations for the General Election and not the Democratic Primary."
+The Clinton campaign sent the DNC a memorandum of understanding in which the campaign agreed to help the DNC pay off debt in exchange for "joint authority over strategic decisions over the staffing, budget, expenditures, and general election related communications, data, technology, analytics, and research".
+The memo specified that these arrangements would be limited to "preparations for the General Election and not the Democratic Primary".

-In the debate between Sanders and Clinton in New Hampshire prior to the New Hampshire primary Clinton, objecting to the inference that campaign contributions or speaking fees from the financial sector would influence her political decisions, characterized Sanders's references to her Wall Street connections as a "'very artful smear' campaign."
+In the debate between Sanders and Clinton in New Hampshire prior to the New Hampshire primary Clinton, objecting to the inference that campaign contributions or speaking fees from the financial sector would influence her political decisions, characterized Sanders' references to her Wall Street connections as a "'very artful smear' campaign".
 He responded by saying, "It's a fact.
 When in the last reporting period her super PAC received $25 million and $15 million came from Wall Street, what is the smear?
 That is the fact."

 The Clinton campaign entered September 2016 with $121.4 million in the bank, while the Trump campaign had $96 million.